How to work with the media — Getting back to basics

 - The main takeaway is …

-- If there is one thing your audience/readers should know, that is …
+- If there is one thing your audience/readers should know, it is …

 - If the audience remembers one thing … Know your key messages before the interview.
-If your target audience sees the story and only remembers one thing about it, what do you want them to remember?
-This is your key message, and you should use every opportunity during the interview to make that point.
+If your target audience sees the story and only remembers one thing about it, what do you want that to be?
+This is your key message, so be sure to use every opportunity during the interview to make that point.

 - Always mention the firm name and ask if the reporter will include it.
-Style guidelines vary by publication/broadcast media, but oftentimes, if you ask, they’ll oblige.
+Style guidelines vary by publication/broadcast media, but often, if you ask, they’ll oblige.

-For more details on preparing for a broadcast interview, read my previous blog, Broadcast Interviews: Here’s a Tip Sheet to Help You Prepare.
 Need assistance with securing and prepping for an interview?
-Feel free to reach out to me at email@example.com.
+Feel free to reach out to me, Lisa Altman, at firstname.lastname@example.org.